-Select exhibits that are uniform, with no damage. shed in any way.
+Select exhibits that are uniform, with no damage.
 Size and condition should be appropriate for market.
 Be sure to bring the correct number of items for each class entered.
 Root vegetables must be clean and have tops trimmed to about 1" long.